CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 ![Scaling per CPU for C5n.9xlarge Compute Nodes (36cpu/node](../../qa_plots/scaling_plots/c5n9xlarge_Scaling_CPUs.png)

 Scaling is also good when compared to the number of cpus used.
 Note that all benchmark runs performed using the c5n.9xlarge compute nodes fully utilized the number of cpus available on a node.
+The scaling efficiency using 7 nodes of 18 cpus/node = 126 cpus was 86%.

 ## Benchmark Scaling Plot for c5n.18xlarge and c5n.9xlarge